Team Tabby (TABY)

 - Blake to Tsuyu.
 They're both Faunuses who have faced adversity for their heritage and use bladed weapons as well as their natural mobility to their advantage.
 But while Blake is an only child and spent many of her years in the White Fang, Tsuyu grew up humbly in Vale with many siblings and cousins.
 Blake is secretive and aloof, while Tsuyu is down-to-earth and straight-to-the-point.
 Blake enjoys reading by herself as a hobby until Izuku decides to join her, while Tsuyu cooks due to taking care of her siblings while her parents were away at work.
 And finally, while Tsuyu is honest to the point of Brutal Honesty, Blake keeps many, many secrets from her team... including that she is a Faunus.

 - Blake to Yang.
 Yang and Blake are diametrically opposed in nearly every way.
 Blake is secretive about her romantic preferences and is embarrassed about her liking for Ninjas of Love.
 Yang is openly flirtatious and had more boyfriends than she has fingers by the time she was Ruby's age.
 Blake spent her years on the run after leaving her family to be part of the White Fang.
 Yang grew up in a small, tight-knit community with her sister and father after both her mother and stepmother vanished for reasons unknown.
 Blake's fighting style is all about misdirection and control, while Yang is straight-to-the-punch and gets in her foes' faces as much as possible.
+They both have feelings for Izuku and are the closest rivals for his affection, but by the time Blake truly noticed her feelings for him, Yang manages to snag him.

 - Tsuyu to Yang.
 They're both loving older sisters to younger siblings with a strong independent streak from taking charge at an early age.
 Tsuyu tends to carry herself as the responsible, mature one and engages in some more feminine hobbies like cooking.
 She isn't particularly open with her emotions and her Semblance doesn't have direct combat applications as it's only a storage tool.
 Yang is a fun-loving party girl who loves muscles, motorcycles, and brawling.
 She's fiery with a bit of a Hair-Trigger Temper and a powerful Semblance that gives her serious punch when things are rough.
+They also have a Straight Man and Wise Guy dynamic with Tsuyu and Yang having those roles.

 The leader of Team TABY, Tenya comes from a long line of Huntsmen and industrialists in Atlas.
 Although he is studious, uptight, and a stickler for rules, he is a compassionate person who cares deeply for his fellow man.
 But his gentlemanly upbringing can be offputing for those who want a more casual, friendly relationship.

 - Adaptational Badass: Like the rest of the transplanted My Hero Academia characters, Tenya benefits from having an Aura.
+In addition, that costume of his is more than just a costume in this world- it's a set of Powered Armor.

 - Adaptational Wimp: Unlike his canon counterpart, Tenya's speed isn't inherent to him due to his lack of a Semblance.
 Instead, it's part of his armor.